adi-sd/one-clip/README.md

 ## 🚀 **Overview**

-One-Clip is a **modern, lightweight web application** that helps you save and quickly copy-paste text snippets with a single click.
-It is designed for efficiency and accessibility, ensuring your saved text is always available whenever needed.
+**One-Clip** is a blazing-fast, modern web app designed to streamline how you save, organize, and reuse text snippets.
+Perfect for developers, writers, and multitaskers, it combines **rich-text formatting**, seamless Google authentication, and intuitive tools to manage your clipboard history effortlessly.
+Never lose a note again—access your snippets anywhere, on any device.

 ## 🎯 **Key Features**